Law Project for

 Forced Drugging in Connection with Civil Commitment.
 Basically, and we know this is a harsh statement, the legal proceedings associated with forced drugging in the involuntary commitment context are a sham (See, Psychiatry: Force of Law).
 We believe even those accused of being mentally ill are entitled to adequate representation and a fair hearing process.
 One such case is Myers v.
 Alaska Psychiatric Institute, currently awaiting decision by the Alaska Supreme Court.
 PsychRights receives requests on these types of cases frequently and they are on a fast track.
 Thus, pre-preparation is essential.

 Parents.
-In addition to low-income parents being threatened that their kids will be taken away if they don't give them psychiatric drugs, they are regularly threatened that their kids will be taken away if the parent doesn't take Them.
-These threats are also regularly carried out.
+Low-income parents are regularly threatened that their kids will be taken away if they don't give their child psychiatric drugs.
+Low-income parents are regularly threatened that their kids will be taken away if the parent doesn't take psychiatric drugs.
+These threats are regularly carried out.
 It is also not unusual, after a parent accedes to a demand to take these drugs, that his/her child is taken away because he/she is deemed too mentally ill.

 - An unbiased, independent decision maker.

 - Be present at an adversary hearing.